insin/newforms/docs/forms.rst

 Styling form rows
 -----------------

-When extending a form, there are a few hooks you can use to add ``class`` attributes to form rows in the default rendering:
+When defining a Form, there are a few hooks you can use to add ``class`` attributes to form rows in the default rendering:

 * ``rowCssClass`` -- applied to every form row